-- 14 To be considered for a grant under the Grant Program, organizations must: - (1) be registered or incorporated non-profit organizations under the Agricultural Societies Act, the Alberta Societies Act, or the Companies Act, or the County acting as an agent on behalf of residents: - (2) complete a grant application provided by the County.
-Applications received after the deadline will not be considered; and - (3) provide services to County residents; - (4) if any grants were previously granted by the County provide the project completion report, if not already provided for any projects funded by grants previously approved by the County; and - (5) present to the RGC when requesting \$100,000.00 or more, unless the Chair deems a presentation unnecessary. - 15 All grant applications must include - (1) the organization's current financial statements, audited if available; - (2) three quotes for each project component for which funding is being requested, where possible; - (3) a description of how the County's contribution will be recognized and promoted; and

-(4) the number of County and non-County residents served by the facility or program.
+- 14 To be considered for a grant under the Grant Program, organizations must: - (1) be registered or incorporated non-profit organizations under the Agricultural Societies Act, the Alberta Societies Act, Part 9 of the Companies Act, or the County acting as an agent on behalf of residents; - (2) complete a grant application provided by the County.
+Applications received after the deadline will not be considered; - (3) provide services to County residents; - (4) provide the project completion report for any projects funded by grants previously approved by the County; and - (5) present to the RGC when requesting \$100,000.00 or more, unless the Chair deems a presentation unnecessary. - 15 All grant applications must include - (1) the organization's current financial statements, audited if available; - (2) three quotes for each project component for which funding is being requested, where possible; - a description of how the County's contribution will be recognized and promoted; and (3) - (4) the number of County and non-County residents served by the facility orprogram.

-Non Eligible Ineligible Organizations and Expenditures
+Ineligible Organizations and Expenditures

-- The following organizations and expenditures are ineligible for capital and operational funding 16 under this policy: - (1) facilities on private property without a public interest to the land that do not provide services to the public; - (2) facilities and organizations that do not allow reasonable access and organizations are not fully accessible to the public, including but not limited to home owners' associations and condo boards; - libraries-and museums; (3) - (4) religious societies registered under the Religious Societies' Land Act; - organizations that are not open to the public - (6)(5) school boards and school activities or teams; - (7)(6) retroactive expenses, unless in the case of emergency funding requests; - (17(1)) (7) costs to operate the organization, including but not limited to salaries, hourly wages, and day-to-day administration; - (9)(8) honoraria; - (10)(9) promotional and marketing materials and expenses; - (17(2)) (10) items that are consumable or have a life span of less than five years, including but not limited to food, kitchen items, sports equipment, entertainment units, computers, and other hardware and software with the exception of facility rental and recreational programming software; - (11)Goods and Services Tax (GST); and - (12)fundraising activities projects and events.
+- 16 The following organizations and expenditures are ineligible for capital and operational funding under this policy: - (1) facilities on private property that do not provide services to the public; - (2) facilities and organizations that are not fully accessible to the public, including but not limited to home owners' associations and condo boards; - (3) libraries; - (4) religious societies registered under the Religious Societies' Land Act; - (5) school boards and school activities or teams; - retroactive expenses, unless in the case of emergency funding requests; (6) - (7) costs to operate the organization, including but not limited to salaries, hourly wages, and day-to-day administration; - (8) honoraria; - (9) promotional and marketing materials and expenses; - (10)items that are consumable or have a life span of less than five years, including but not limited to food, kitchen items, entertainment units, computer hardware and software with the exception of facility rental and recreational programming software; - (11)Goods and Services Tax (GST); and - (12)fundraising projects and events.